hclarke/blog/content/fizzbuzz.md

 Summary: rust language construct makes annoying code less annoying
 Status: draft

 If you've written a [FizzBuzz]() program, you probably noticed that the cases don't simplify nicely.
-It's such a simple program, but there's duplicated code that's difficult to get rid of.
+It's such a small program, but there's duplicated code that's difficult to get rid of.

 Rust's match statements are good for simplifying this sort of thing.